kent-rasmussen/azt/TASKS.md

 # Ordered Task List
 A→Z+T is now organized into a series of discrete tasks, which are divided into the two groups below.

-There is a chooser to help you stay focused on one or the other of these, and with a button to switch between them.
+There is a chooser to help you stay focused on one or the other of these, and with a button (upper right) to switch between them.

 ## [Data Collection Tasks](TASKSCOLLECTION.md)